funalab/QCANet/README.md

 # Acknowledgement

 The microscopic images included in this repository is provided by Yamagata Lab., Kindai University.
-The development of this algorithm was funded by a JSPS KAKENHI Grant (Number 16H04731).
+The development of this algorithm was funded by JSPS KAKENHI Grant Numbers 16H04731 and 20H03244 to [Akira Funahashi](https://github.com/funasoul).

 # References

 <a name="ref1"></a> [[1] Cicek, O., Abdulkadir,A.,Lienkamp,S.S.,Brox,T.&Ronneberger,O.3du-net:learning dense volumetric segmentation from sparse annotation.
-In International Conference on Medical Image Computing and Computer-Assisted Intervention, 424–432, Springer (2016).](https://link.springer.com/chapter/10.1007/978-3-319-46723-8_49)
+In International Conference on Medical Image Computing and Computer-Assisted Intervention, 424–432, Springer (2016).](https://link.springer.com/chapter/10.1007/978-3-319-46723-8_49
 <a name="ref2"></a> [[2] Schmid, Benjamin, et al. "A high-level 3D visualization API for Java and ImageJ."
 BMC bioinformatics 11.1 274 (2010).](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-274)